 Internal recruitment offers huge advantages for brands.
 It’s a chance to communicate your employer brand, and provide a seamless experience for candidates from application through to onboarding, maintaining a positive impression throughout.
 However, sudden high-volume recruitment demands can put pressure on even the best-performing internal recruitment teams.
 This can impact on the results you’re able to deliver, leading to increased cost-per-hire at the worst possible time.

 It’s good practice to have a trusted partner who can provide extra support when necessary.
 This can help keep everything running smoothly, even if demand increases at short notice.
 Recruitment Process Outsourcing (RPO) gives you access to an experienced team that you can tap into when needed, and who’ll integrate seamlessly with your existing working methods.
 An RPO provider can also assist you with streamlining your internal processes so that your recruitment function works better even when they’re not around.

 Build smarter recruitment processes with greenbean

 At greenbean, we’re dedicated to helping internal recruiters streamline their processes so they can achieve more.
-Whether you choose Recruitment Process Outsourcing (RPO), Project RPO or Managed Service Provision (MSP) we allow you to be forward-thinking with your talent strategy.
-Our experienced team can provide short-or long-term backup to manage a high-volume recruitment push or aparticular project, or work as an extension of your business to provide an end-to-end solution.
-We can help to streamline your existing internal recruitment too, by helping you implement new tools and techniques such as agile working practices.
+Our experienced team can provide short-or long-term backup to manage a high-volume recruitment push or support with a particular project, or work as an extension of your business to provide an end-to-end solution.